CraftsmenLtd/BloodConnect/docs/README.md

 Welcome to BloodConnect README site.
 Please follow the sitemap for detailed information and guidelines.

 ## Documentation Guideline
-For BloodConnect documentation we will use [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) (RST, ReST or ReST) with [Sphinx](https://www.sphinx-doc.org/en/master/).
+For BloodConnect documentation is being [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) (RST, ReST or ReST) with [Sphinx](https://www.sphinx-doc.org/en/master/).
 There are few reasons behind it:

 - It is lightweight and better for technical documentation rather than Markdown
 - Generate output of multiple types of documentation (HTML, PDF, LaTeX etc.)
-- Math formula and better support for coding snippets
+- Math formula and better support for code snippets
 - Has built in support of using extensions

 Learn reStructuredText with Sphinx: https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html

 ### API Documentation
-For API documentation, [OpenAPI Specification](https://www.openapis.org/) formerly known as [Swagger Specification](https://swagger.io/docs/specification/about/) will be used.
+For API documentation, [OpenAPI Specification](https://www.openapis.org/) formerly known as [Swagger Specification](https://swagger.io/docs/specification/about/) is being used.
-The current latest version of OpenAPI is 3.1.0 and it will be used for BloodConnect.
+The current latest version of OpenAPI is 3.1.0 and it is being used for BloodConnect.
 OpenAPI specs can be written using [JSON](https://www.json.org/json-en.html) or [YAML](https://yaml.org/) format but JSON is the selected one for this project.

 Learn OpenAPI specs